encodedCoder/ugc-net-score-calculator/README.md

     i.
 Total number of correctly answered questions ii.
 Total score
     iii.
 An array of correctly answered questions
+  4. This is updated version: after the release of final answer key.
+File "main-from_final_ans_key.py" contains the logic for calculation of final score.
+This is nothing but little updation on main.py file as a new separate file.
+Magic of couple of clicks calculates the score and fun keeps on.

 Follow these steps, within 2 minutes (just like Meggi) you have your score, while in manual couting it will take around 25-30 minutes and hell of headache comes unsolicitated with such approach.